SpikeInterface/spikeextractors/README.md

 <br/>
 <br/>
-For any correspondence, contact Alessio Buccino at alessiop.buccino@gmail.com
+For any correspondence, contact Cole Hurwitz at colehurwitz@gmail.com